kragen/derctuo/veskeno-outline.md

 what is it?
 How about a maximum length?
 Is the symbol NIL, or some other symbol, EQUAL to an empty list, or treated as falsehood in conditionals?
 Is the ASCII tab character treated as whitespace?
 How about vertical tab (^K)?
-How does EQUAL handle lists --- does it treat them as always inequivalent, almost like EQ, or does it compare their contents, and if so does it have a recursion limit?
+How does EQUAL handle lists — does it treat them as always inequivalent, almost like EQ, or does it compare their contents, and if so does it have a recursion limit?
 Must the input file end with a linefeed character?
 What will the parser do if an extra right parenthesis is added to the end of the file?
 How about an extra left parenthesis?
-If an unused argument is specified as a nonterminating computation, will the computation succeed or not --- that is, is evaluation lazy or eager?
+If an unused argument is specified as a nonterminating computation, will the computation succeed or not — that is, is evaluation lazy or eager?
 Does the answer depend on circumstances?

-If mutable state is added --- as it was immediately to Lisp, historically speaking --- additional questions become relevant.
+If mutable state is added — as it was immediately to Lisp, historically speaking — additional questions become relevant.
 What is the order of evaluation of arguments?

 These problems are amplified by the fact that the answers may be dependent on the invocation context in a poorly specified way.
-As an example, CPython's default recursion limit is 1000 stack levels, which may give rise to a nesting limit of 333, 500, or 1000 for lists in a straightforwardly-written recursive-descent parser --- but if that parser is invoked from a context already nested ten stack levels deep, these limits instead become 330, 495, or 990.
+As an example, CPython’s default recursion limit is 1000 stack levels, which may give rise to a nesting limit of 333, 500, or 1000 for lists in a straightforwardly-written recursive-descent parser — but if that parser is invoked from a context already nested ten stack levels deep, these limits instead become 330, 495, or 990.
 CPython is unusual in that it handles stack overflow explicitly by raising an exception;